 If you have been following my blog for very long you may already know my story.
 If not, here is the quick version: I taught third grade for many years and then switched to a STEM Lab position in 2013.
 I had no idea what I was doing…seriously.

 I had no resources and learned from reading blogs.
 My first STEM challenges with students worked and we had fun and we learned a ton.
 The problem was the length of time it took to complete the challenges.
-We spent as long as five weeks to complete the activities!
+We spent as long as five weeks completing the activities!

 Not good!
 Storing the student’s work from week to week with 16-17 classes was just too much.
 We also lost some continuity from week to week.